FileEye/MediaProbe/examples/README.md

-# README file for ExifEye Examples
+# README file for ImageInfo Examples

-## ExifEye Examples
+## ImageInfo Examples

-This directory contains various examples of how ExifEye can be used in small scripts.
+This directory contains various examples of how ImageInfo can be used in small scripts.
 The scripts are meant to be executed from the command line and they assume that you have PHP installed as /usr/bin/php.
 If that is not the case, then please adjust the first line before